- Not Fee assured

 - Verified this account

-Graduating from St. Bartholomew’s Hospital Medical College in 1986, I undertook junior surgical posts at Barts and West Middlesex University Hospital before becoming a Fellow of the Royal College of Surgeons in 1990.
+Graduating from St. Bartholomew’s Hospital Medical College in 1986, I became a Fellow of the Royal College of Surgeons in 1990.

-Having completed a six year higher surgical training programme at the Royal National Orthopaedic, Middlesex and University College Hospitals in London, I gained the FRCS(Orth) accreditation exam in 1996.
-Subsequently, I undertook Visiting Fellowships in Dublin, Ireland and Houston, Texas studying Foot and Ankle Surgery.
+Having completed a higher surgical training programme at the Royal National Orthopaedic, Middlesex and University College Hospitals in London, I gained the FRCS(Orth) accreditation exam in 1996.
+Subsequently, I undertook Visiting Fellowships in Dublin and Houston studying Foot and Ankle Surgery.

 Previously a keen rugby player, I have extensive experience in the management of foot and ankle disorders in professional and amateur athletes and sportsmen including football, rugby union and league players.
 I currently am the Consultant Orthopaedic Surgeon to the Royal Ballet Company, English National Ballet and Central School of Ballet and regularly attend to young ballerinas and dancers with injuries sustained during training and performance.

 I am a founding Partner of The London Orthopaedic Clinic (TLOC), now based at King Edward VII’s Hospital, London W1.
 I also hold clinics for adult patients and adolescents between the ages of 10-18 years on Friday mornings at the Wellington Diagnostics and Outpatients Centre, London NW11.